dc9701/Cribl_00/README.md

 <img src="images/Local_Docker_Test_Run.png" alt="Local Docker Test Run" width="800" />

+---
 If you want to run the tests totally outside of Docker, you will need to:

-1. Install requisite Node.js modules on you localhost, including:
+1. Install requisite Node.js modules on your `localhost`, including:
     - `npm init -y`
     - `npm install -g jest`
     - `npm install csv-parse`